How to Add Video in Email with Stripo

 1. Inserting link to a video into emails

 The best and the easiest way is inserting a link to a video.
 It is also said to be the safest one.
 Indeed, it is.

 Why?
-Because, in fact, you only insert link to a video.
+Because, in fact, you only insert a link to a video.
 It does not weigh much.
-Besides, links are supported by all email clients, while embedded MP4 videos are supported only by Apple iPhone, Outlook and latest versions of iPhones.
+Besides, links are supported by all email clients, while embedded MP4 videos are supported only by Apple iPhone, Outlook (2011 and 2013) for Mac OS, and the latest versions of iPhones (7 and higher).

 So, how to insert video links with Stripo:

 - first of all, you need to get into the “Blocks” tab and find the basic “Video” block;

 - secondly, drag-and-drop it into your template.
 Once you’ve done it, left-click the block in the template, and in the setting panel you will see two fields to fill out;